The Army Combat Fitness Test (ACFT): Standards, Scoring and FAQs

 ACFT Body Fat Assessment Exemption

-Any soldier who doesn’t meet the parameters above is not automatically exempt from a body fat assessment based on their ACFT performance.
-As a result, they should assume that one is required unless they qualify for one based on the exception to policy.
+A soldier who doesn’t meet the parameters is not automatically exempt from a body fat assessment based on their ACFT performance.
+They should assume that one is required unless they qualify for one based on the exception to policy.

 ADVERTISEMENT

 The current version of the ACFT went into effect on April 1, 2022, and it adjusted the scorecard to feature scaled scoring based on gender and age.
-The move back to a gender and age-based scoring scale is the result of an analysis of collected data and feedback from soldiers, with the scoring developed to ensure that all soldiers meet necessary standards.
+The move back to a gender and age-based scoring scale results from an analysis of collected data and feedback from soldiers, with the scoring developed to ensure that all soldiers meet necessary standards.

-The age and gender-based strategy was also the preferred approach to ensure force readiness while ensuring fairness.
-Age and gender-neutral scoring don’t account for physiological differences that occur when soldiers are of different ages or genders, so those approaches were deemed unideal.
+The age and gender-based strategy was also the preferred approach to ensure force readiness while ensuring fairness because age and gender-neutral scoring don’t account for physiological differences that occur when soldiers are of different ages or genders.

-Additionally, the ACFT transitioned to a single core-strength event – the plank – eliminating the leg tuck, which was deemed an inaccurate assessment of core strength.
+The ACFT also transitioned to a single core-strength event – the plank – eliminating the leg tuck, which was deemed an inaccurate assessment of core strength.
 Finally, a 2.5-mile walk can serve as an alternative to the aerobic event – standing in for the 2-mile run – for soldiers whose medical profiles prevent running.

 Soldiers are exempt from taking the ACFT while pregnant.
 Additionally, postpartum soldiers are exempt for 365 days after the conclusion of a pregnancy, whether that involves birth or perinatal loss.